 By integrating Amazon CloudWatch Synthetics data into Dynatrace, you can monitor both your Dynatrace synthetic monitors and CloudWatch canaries directly from within Dynatrace.

-Dynatrace is an AWS Partner Network (APN) Advanced Technology Partner that provides software intelligence for simplifying enterprise cloud complexity and accelerating digital transformation.
+Dynatrace is an AWS Partner Network (APN) Advanced Technology Partner that provides software intelligence for simplifying cloud complexity and accelerating digital transformation.
 This blog post was co-authored with Shashiraj Jeripotula, Sr. Partner Solutions Architect at AWS and will also be published via the AWS Partner Network (APN) Blog.

 Dynatrace offers powerful and fully integrated synthetic monitoring capabilities to manage service level agreements (SLAs) of your web applications and APIs.
 With just a view clicks you can record and playback clickpaths of your most critical application paths or leverage HTTP monitors to monitor internal as wells external API endpoints.
 Dynatrace automatically detects and connects monitored services and web applications, considers synthetic data in AI-powered answers by Davis, and even lets you drill down from a synthetic transaction to code-level if necessary.